“You are not under the Law of God” Exposed

 1. Or do you not know, my brothers, for I speak to those that know the Law, that the Law has dominion over a man as long as he lives, 2a.
 As a woman who is bound by the Law to her husband as long as he is alive.

 Shaul takes an example from the Torah of YHVH (the Law) that a woman is bound to her husband as long as he is alive and cannot marry another.
-We see here that Shaul shows that the Torah has authority over a man (the law hath dominion over a man, KJV) (Rom 7:1) and a woman (the woman which hath an husband is bound by the law, KJV) (Rom 7:2); in other words, the Torah (the Law) is over the man and the woman, because they both are bound by the laws of YHVH from the very beginning of creation.
+We see here that Shaul shows that the Torah has authority over both a man (the law hath dominion over a man, KJV) (Rom 7:1) and a woman (the woman which hath an husband is bound by the law, KJV) (Rom 7:2), because the woman is bound to the man by the law in marriage; in other words, the Torah (the Law) is over the man and the woman, because they both are bound by the laws of YHVH from the very beginning of creation.

 2b. but if the husband be dead, she is loosed from the law of her husband.
 3. So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law.
 (Rom 7:1-3 KJV)